novnc/noVNC/README.md

  (or whatever port you used above to run the web server).

 * Specify the host and port where the proxy is running and the password that the vnc server is using (if any).
-Hit the Connect button and enjoy!

 ### Browser Support